-Provision: Increase the basic standard deduction for a married couple filing a joint return to twice the basic standard deduction for an unmarried individual (effective for taxable years beginning after December 31, 2000).
+Provision: Increase the basic standard deduction for a married couple filing a joint return to twice the basic standard deduction for an unmarried individual (effective

-IRS and Treasury comments
+IRS and Treasury Comments:

-• The increase in the basic standard deduction for married taxpayers would be incorporated in the 2001 instructions for Forms 1040, 1040A, and 1040EZ, and on the 2001 Forms 1040, 1040A, 1040EZ, and 1040-ES.
+• The increase in the basic standard deduction for married taxpayers would be incorporated in the 2001-2004 Forms 1040, 1040A, 1040EZ, and 1040-ES.
 No new forms would be required.

-Programming changes would be required to reflect the increased standard deduction for married taxpayers.
+• Programming changes would be required to reflect the increased standard deduction for married taxpayers in tax years 2001-2004, and termination of the increase in tax year 2005.
 Currently, IRS tax computation programs are updated annually to incorporate mandated inflation adjustments.
 Programming changes necessitated by this provision would be included during that process.
-The provision would increase the number of alternative min-

 • The provision would increase the number of alternative minimum tax (AMT) filers, and would also cause additional taxpayers to perform AMT calculations only to determine that they do not have any AMT liability.
-Treasury estimates that for tax year 2010, the separate provision to make permanent the temporary provision to eliminate restrictions on the use of nonrefundable personal tax credits would decrease the number of taxpayers incurring liability due to the AMT by 3.7 million.
-With the AMT provision in place, the increase in the standard deduction together with the provision to increase the width of the 15-percent and 28-percent income tax rate brackets for married persons would increase the number of taxpayers with liability due to the AMT by 9.3 million.
-Thus, the net effect of the proposal is to increase the number of taxpayers with liability due to the AMT by 5.6 million.
+Treasury estimates that if made applicable at tax year 2010 levels, the separate provision to make permanent the temporary provision to eliminate restrictions on the use of nonrefundable personal tax credits would decrease the number of taxpayers incurring liability due to the AMT by 3.7 million.
+With the AMT provision in place, if fully phased in the increase in the standard deduction together with the provision to increase the width of the 15-percent and 28-percent income tax rate brackets for married persons would increase the number of taxpayers with liability due to the AMT by 9.9 million.
+Thus, the net effect of the proposal is to increase the number of taxpayers with liability due to the AMT by 6.2 million.